intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 ## 4. Prepare Dataset
 To run the Fashion-MNIST example provided by this tutorial on K8s, you should upload the dataset to a K8s Volume (e.g. NFS).

 Please download the Fashion-MNIST dataset manually on your __Develop Node__ and put the data into the Volume.
-Note that PyTorch `FashionMNIST Dataset` requires unzipped files located in `FashionMNIST/raw/` under the root folder.
+Note that PyTorch `FashionMNIST Dataset` requires unzipped files located in `FashionMNIST/raw/` under the dataset folder.

 ```bash
 # PyTorch official dataset download link